Italy Apartment Building Collapses

 Aldo Guidone said his son and daughter-in-law felt the floor tremble, then heard their doorbell ring.
 The next thing they knew, they were lying amid rubble.
-Their 8-year-old son is missing.
+Their 8-year-old son was missing.

-The fire chief said his department got a call from the building supervisor three minutes before the collapse.
+The fire chief told the AGI news agency that his department got a call from the building supervisor three minutes before the collapse.

-According to Foggia Mayor Paulo Agostinacchio, 91 people lived in the 30-year-old building, but not everyone was at home.
+According to the mayor, 91 people lived in the building, but not everyone was at home.

-He said experts suspected structural problems, adding that he planned to take the precaution of evacuating a neighboring apartment house built at the same time. ``Someone is going to have to explain how this happened,'' the mayor said.
+Agostinacchio said he planned to have a neighboring apartment house built at the same time evacuated as a precaution. ``Someone is going to have to explain how this happened,″ the mayor said.

 In Rome, the Senate observed a minute of silence for the victims.
 Premier Massimo D’Alema and Interior Minister Rosa Russo Jervolino rushed to the scene.
 Pope John Paul II sent a condolence message.

 The collapse reduced the apartment building, which was in a working class suburb, to a pile of rubble no more than one story high.
 The survivors included two adults and a boy, all residents of the top floor.

 Nicola Crincoli told ANSA she managed to dig her year-old nephew Antonio from the ruins.

 ``As soon as I saw his little hand in the rubble, I started digging,″ she was quoted as saying. ``I heard cries, and I screamed, and I threw myself on the rubble and started digging with my bare hands.″

 Ambulances and emergency personnel swarmed around the site of the tragedy, searching for anyone still alive.
 Military and police units were on the scene, assisting local rescue crews as anxious friends and relatives waited for news.